Loading Guild Resources

 Licence Conditions and Code of Practice

-Any licence granted will be subject to a condition that the statutory code of practice must be complied with.
+Any licence granted will be subject to the condition that the statutory code of practice must be complied with.
 You should consult the code of practice for full details, but examples include the following:

 The statutory code of practice is available from the Rent Smart Wales resource page - https://www.rentsmart.gov.wales/en/resource-library/